clubgamma/micro-interactions-with-css-animations/README.md

     github_user: clubgamma
     ```

-  - After that add the files that you created for animations (i.e. CSS/HTML/JS files).
+  - After that add the files that you created for animations (i.e. CSS/HTML files).
 Make sure that the name of html file must be **index.html**. other than this won't be accepted.
-For other files like CSS/JS files you can name them as you like.
+For other files like CSS files you can name them as you like.

     Ex.
     ```
     Animations/clubgamma/index.html [This file is compulsory]
-    Animations/clubgamma/<FILENAME>.css [Optional]
+    Animations/clubgamma/<FILENAME>.css
-    Animations/clubgamma/<FILENAME>.js [Optional]
     ```

 ### 3. Create Pull Request: